BrightspaceUI/actions/publish-to-cdn/README.md

 - Prefixes `bucket-path` with `s3://d2lprodcdn/`

 > [!IMPORTANT]
 > Published files will be cached indefinitely, so ensure a mechanism for cache invalidation is present, such as a version number in the `cdn-path`.
-For example: `my-lib/<version>`.
+For example: `<lib-name>/<version>`.

 ## Using the Action

-This action is typically triggered from a release workflow that runs on your `main` branch when a new release is created.
+This action is typically triggered from a release workflow that runs on a repo's `main` branch when a new release is created.

 To assume the correct role for publishing to the CDN and have the appropriate secrets available, set up the `cdn` capability [in repo-settings](https://github.com/Brightspace/repo-settings/blob/main/docs/cdn.md).